-When I was invited to experience “the other side of Benidorm” I have to admit, I was sceptical that such a thing existed.
+When I was invited on a press trip* to experience “the other side of Benidorm” I have to admit, I was sceptical that such a thing existed.
 As a famous spots for ‘Brits abroad’, Google does it no favours.
 Search the news tab for this seaside spot in the south of Spain and you will find stories of drunken shenanigans (usually involving nudity).

 Earlier this month I spent four days there and I cannot tell you how much beauty there is.
 Mountains frame the ocean, with natural beauty spots dotted around the town waiting for you to discover them.

 Despite the fact half a million people flock from Britain every year, there are plenty of spots dotted around the hustle and bustle that are well worth the trip.

 - Poniente Beach

 This stretch of beach was almost eerily quiet in comparison to other areas.
 There was the odd person dotted along the sand and some in the sea (even in October).
 I’m sure it is busier on weekends, but I suspect it might simply be busier with Spanish people and you can hardly bemoan that!

 The beach is dotted with palm trees with cliff edges surrounding you and Benidorm Island straight ahead of you…

 Just 3.5 kilometres across the Mediterranean Sea from the main land sits this little uninhabited land mass.
 Boats leave ever hour from the Old Town and Levante beach.

 Here you will find a nature reserve to explore with among the peacocks.
 More excitingly, in my opinion, is the snorkelling and deep sea diving.